Putin's 'idea of blitzkrieg failed': says former Ukraine president | DW | 10.03.2022

 Addressing reporters after the meeting, Russian Foreign Minister Sergey Lavrov flatly dismissed concern over civilian casualties as nothing more than "pathetic shrieks" from Russia's enemies, and slammed Western nations for supplying neighboring Ukraine with "deadly weapons."

-Lavrov also brushed aside repeated questions about yesterday's bombing of a children's hospital in the besieged southern Ukrainian port city of Mariupol, claiming that it was not a medical facility but rather a base for the Azov Brigade and "other radicals."
+Lavrov also brushed aside repeated questions about Wednesday's bombing of a children's hospital in the besieged southern Ukrainian port city of Mariupol, claiming it was not a medical facility but rather a base for the Azov Brigade and "other radicals."

 "Putin declared war not only to Ukraine, but the whole West.
 He declared war against Germany, against us, against Ukraine, against Europe," he said.